xszheng2020/lingua/README.md

 salloc --nodes 2 --cpus-per-gpu 16 --mem 1760GB --gres=gpu:8 --exclusive --time=72:00:00
 ```

 Which will give you access to 2 nodes in your current terminal.
-Once the allocation is done, you will see some slurm environement variables that were automatically added such as `$SLURM_JOB_ID` and others...
+Once the allocation is done, you will see some SLURM environement variables that were automatically added such as `$SLURM_JOB_ID` and others...
 This allows you for example to do in the same terminal

 ```bash
 srun -n 16 python -m apps.main.train config=apps/main/configs/debug.yaml
 ```

 Which will run the `python -m apps.main.train config=apps/main/configs/debug.yaml` command on each of the 16 GPUs.
-If this crashes or ends you can just relaunch `srun` again because the nodes are already allocated to you and you don't have to wait for slurm to give you the resources again.
+If this crashes or ends you can just relaunch `srun` again because the nodes are already allocated to you and you don't have to wait for SLURM to give you the resources again.

 This will also show you the outputs of all those commands in the same terminal which might become cumbersome.